mechmotum/skijumpdesign/README.rst

 A ski jump design tool for specified equivalent fall height based on the work presented in [1]_.
 Includes a library for 2D skiing simulations and a graphical web application for designing ski jumps.
-It is written in Python backed by NumPy, SciPy, SymPy, Cython, matplotlib, fastcache, pycvodes, Plotly, and Dash.
+It is written in Python backed by NumPy, SciPy, SymPy, Cython, matplotlib, pycvodes, Plotly, and Dash.

 The design tool web application can be accessed at http://www.skijumpdesign.info.